-We communicate to our students using the mySierra portal and generating emails using your Sierra College email account.
+We communicate to our students using the mySierra portal and generate emails using your Sierra College email account.
 Remember to check often for any updates to your financial aid file.

-We are thrilled you chose Sierra College and look forward to serving you and helping you achieve your academic goals.
+We are thrilled you chose Sierra College and look forward to helping you achieve your academic goals.